How to Find and Land Clients For Your Business

 Getting your name out plays in with word of mouth and networking, but what if you don’t live close to a major city?
 Businesses are few and far between (and probably don’t have a large budget to spend on a website) and the closes tradeshow is hundreds of miles away.
 You can easily get past all that by taking to the web.

-Contact a few blogs that you have bookmarked and visit frequently.
+Contact a few blogs that you have bookmarked and visited frequently.
 Offer to write an article in exchange for providing a link back to your site in your bio.
 Not only will that help get your name out, but the link back will help boost the SEO of your website as well.

 When ever you work with a retail client ask if you can leave some business cards on the counter of the reception desk.
 Or kick it up a notch by having some pens made with your name, contact info, and what you do, then leave those on the counter.
 Scour your local grocery store for a bulletin board and leave a card or some sort of promotional flyer there.

 At the very least you can be active in some web forums and online communities.
 Find places where people are seeking advice in your area of expertise and offer struggling members some advice.
-Comment on blogs in areas you know about, or if there’s an inspirational roundup of sites and you feel yours fits in drop a link and suggest people check it out.
+Comment on blogs in areas you know about, or if there’s an inspirational roundup of sites and you feel yours fits in to drop a link and suggest people check it out.

 A brainless and extremely passive way to do this is to include all of your contact information, complete with a link back to your site, in the signature of your emails.
 Every time you send an email that info is there for who ever is reading it, whether they’re a client, friend, acquaintance, doctor, student, or what ever.
 It never hurts.
 Links back to your site on the websites you’ve developed is another similar method.